 But on another level, that of Catalina the picaresque rogue and ne’er-do-well, the narrative is equally unified.
 For she turns to the church for protection so frequently simply because she is endlessly getting into trouble of one sort or another.
 More than once she is condemned to death, for instance, for some murder or another.
 Sometimes she is guilty, sometimes not; it matters little.
 Either way, through some trick (or the help of a passing fellow Basque) she makes her way to the local cathedral and holes up there for a while until she can sneak away once more and resume her wayward rough-and-tumble life.

 Hence there is a little coda to the story.
 In the book’s final and shortest chapter, after Catalina’s meeting with the church hierarchy in Rome and after a nice little joke which feels like the punchline to the book as one long shaggy-dog story, she leaves Rome for Naples.
-And here, down by the docks, still dressed as a man but known to be a woman, she is dressed by a couple of prostitutes who are chatting up their potential tricks.
+And here, down by the docks, still dressed as a man but known to be a woman, she is addressed by a couple of prostitutes who are chatting up their potential tricks.
 “Señora Catalina,” they shout out, apparently flirtatiously, “where are you going, all by your lonesome?”
 (80)

 Responding to this combination of provocation and invitation from the prostitutes, this woman who has long lived as a man replies as… well, either as lieutenant or as nun, or perhaps as both.
 “My dear harlots,” she says, “I have come to deliver one hundred to your pretty little necks, and a hundred gashes with this blade to the fool who would defend your honor.”
 Michele Stepto argues that this is a “parody of masculinist culture,” which is surely right.
 It is also a threat to re-impose normative morality upon a pair of wayward women.
 And it is a curiously ambivalent response (“my dear harlots”) to an entreaty which itself is ambivalently coded as either heterosexual or homosexual (indeed, no doubt both).
 To the painted ladies of Naples, this Basque cross-dresser throws back a performance that they are unsure how to read or answer.